10 Fascinating Facts About Zora Neale Hurston

 She was married three times

-Although Hurston was married three times, none of her marriages lasted more than a couple years.
-In 1927, she was married for the first time to her husband Herbert Sheen.
-He was a jazz musician and former teacher at Howard University.
+Zora was married three times, but none of her marriages lasted more than a couple years.
+In 1927, her first marriage was to Herbert Sheen.
+He was a jazz musician and former instructor at Howard University.

-Her next, and shortest, marriage was to Albert Price who she met in 1939 while working for the WPA in Florida.
-Their marriage lasted a short seven months, although they didn’t divorce until 1943. she married again shortly the following year to a James Howell Pitts of Cleveland.
-This one, much like her last one, lasted less than a year.
+Her next, and shortest, marriage was to Albert Price, who she met in 1939 while working for the WPA in Florida.
+Their marriage lasted a mere seven months, though they didn’t divorce until 1943.
+She married again the following year to James Howell Pitts of Cleveland.
+This marriage, much like the one before, lasted less than a year.

 . . . . . . . . . .

-Hurston and Hughes were opposing personalities.
-She was the folksy anthropologist, novelist, and playwright with a style reflecting her Southern roots.
+Zora and Langston Hughes were opposing personalities.
+She was the boisterous ethnologist, novelist, and playwright with a style reflecting her Southern roots.
 He was an urbane poet.
-But they shared the same literary mission: to capture the black vernacular on page as a means of reflecting the complexity of the black experience.
+But they shared the same literary mission: to capture the complexity of the American Black experience.
 With this commonality, they became fast friends.

-Hurston and Hughes were never romantically involved, but they shared a powerful emotional bond that Hurston guarded fiercely.
-The feud started when Hughes and Hurston came up with the idea of collaborating on a folk play, Mule Bone, which was to meld the two authors’ talents.
+The two were never romantically involved (Hughes was gay), but they shared a powerful emotional bond that Zora guarded fiercely.
+The feud started when Hughes and Hurston came up with the idea of collaborating on a folk play, Mule Bone, which was to meld their talents.

 They worked on the play together and apart.
-Hurston came to think of it as her play, and Hughes came to think of it as his.
-They each had their own versions of the play copyrighted.
-And they both sought legal recourse to the other’s infringement.
+Zora came to think of it as her play, and Hughes as his.
+They each had their versions of the play copyrighted and both sought legal recourse for infringement.
 It was a messy dispute that led to a creative standstill, and it ended their close relationship.

-The play would go on to be staged in 1991, long after Hurston and Hughes had passed away.
+The play would not be staged until 1991, long after both writers had passed away.

 . . . . . . . . . .